How Long Does It Take to Make an App?

 App complexity and features

-As said, how complex and feature-packed you want your app to be is going to directly affect the software build time.
+As already mentioned above, the complexity and features you want in your app will directly impact the software build time.
 Not only does it define the coding part, but it also impacts the design efforts.
 If the app has multiple functional components and/or deals with real-time data, it simply can’t be ready in a few weeks.

 Team experience